vichua2006/personal-site/public/posts/about-site.md

 The first point refers to the spotlight effect.
 Secondly, *all* the markdown files thus have to be public assets and sent over upon any request, which isn't that big of a problem unless I write a bjillion writing entries (or unless somehow this site becomes popular), but also just makes me feel like a crappy dev.
 Probably should have done a bit more research before I started 😋.

-Inspiration credit goes to [Billy Tseng](https://www.billytseng.com/), [Wilbur Zhang](https://www.wilburzhang.com/), [Ching Lam Lau](https://www.chinglamlau.ca/), and [Ivan Yu](https://ivan-yu.ca/).
+Design inspiration goes to [Billy Tseng](https://www.billytseng.com/), [Wilbur Zhang](https://www.wilburzhang.com/), [Ching Lam Lau](https://www.chinglamlau.ca/), and [Ivan Yu](https://ivan-yu.ca/).
 Believe it or not, I actually thought of the spotlight idea seperate from [Hack the North 2025 teaser](https://hackthenorth.com/), but it's too similar for me to claim otherwise.
 The color theme doesn't help either.

 Now, the question to be answered: when am I going to fix these issues?